czerwonk/hakanai/README.md

 3. You share the link with the decryption key
 4. Recipient views once, then it's gone forever

-## Security Opinion
+## Security Model

-We chose true client-side encryption over convenience.
-This means client (Browser with JS, CLI) is required to perform the crypto operations, but your secrets remain yours alone.
+We implement true client-side encryption - your secrets are encrypted before leaving your device and decrypted only after retrieval.
 The server is just a temporary dead drop that forgets everything.

+**Note**: This project focuses on the application-layer encryption.
+Transport security (HTTPS/TLS) should be handled by a reverse proxy or load balancer in front of the server.

 Built for those who believe privacy isn't about having something to hide - it's about having something to protect.